Month End Sale : Flat 30% off ON LIVE CLASSES + 2 FREE SELF-PACED COURSES AS A BONUS! - SCHEDULE CALL

-SQL or Structured Query Language is basically a programming language which is used for communications with the databases.
-It has found huge acceptance by the businesses for its ability to access and manipulate all the information which is already present in the databases.
+SQL or Structured Query Language is basically a programming language that is used for communications with the databases.
+It has found huge acceptance by the businesses for its ability to access and manipulate all the information that is already present in the databases.
 It is also used for the creation and alteration of new tables.
-Businesses have thus, relied on SQL for its ability to make sense of huge mounds of data which keeps growing every day.
-SQL is thus used for having complete control over the databases.
+Businesses have thus relied on SQL and SQL Having clause for its ability to make sense of huge mounds of data that keeps growing every day.
+SQL Having clause is used for having complete control over the databases.
+You can also check SQL Having vs where clause difference to know more about clauses in SQL.
+Also, SQL Having with group by clause usage is common by database developers.

 Although a simple programming language but SQL is robust, it is endowed with many different commands which enable it to exercise data control in many ways like the insertion of data in the tables of the database, modification of data in the existing tables and even deletion of data from SQL database tables.
 It can also change the whole database structure by creation, deletion, and even modification of other database objects.
 It operates on a set of commands for manipulation of data.